-Already out:
+Aiready out:

-- 1 The Court of Justice
+- The Court of Justice

-- 2 The Commission
+- The Commission

-- 3 The Court of Auditors, ESC and COR
+- The Court of Auditors, ESC and COR.

-- 4 Differentiated integration
+- Differentiated integration

-- 5 The common foreign and security policy
+- The common foreign and security policy

-- 6 The role of the national parliaments
+- The role of the national parliaments

-- 7 The hierarchy of Community acts
+- The hierarchy of Community acts.

-- 8 Codecision procedure
+- Codecision procedure

-- 9 CJHA
+- 9. CJHA

-- 10 European citizenship
+- 10. European citizenship

-- 11 WEU, security and defence
+- WEU, security and defence

-- 12 Public services
+- Public services

-- 13 Social policy
+- Social policy

-- 14 The European Parliament
+- 14. The European Parliament

-- 15 The European Council
+- 15. The European Council

-- 16 The Council of the European Union
+- 16. The Council of the European Union

-- 17 The budget and the IGC
+- The budget and the IGC

-- 18 The IGC and transparency
+- The IGC and transparency

 - 19 Subsidiarity and demarcation of responsibilities

-- 20 The Union's legal personality
+- The Union's legal personality

-- 21 Commitology
+- 21. Committalogy

-- 22 Fundamental rights
+- 22. Fundamental rights

-- 23 The IGC and the democratic nature of the Union
+- 23. The IGC and the democratic nature of the Union

-- 24 Coherence of the external action of the EU
+- Coherence of the external action of the EU

-- 25 The 1996 IGC and the effectiveness of the Union
+- 25. The 1996 IGC and the effectiveness of the Union

-- 26 Europol
+- 26. Europol

-- 27 The IGC and the Schengen Convention
+- The IGC and the Schengen Convention

-- 28 Combating fraud
+- 28. Combating fraud

-- 29 Energy
+- 29. Energy

-- 30 Tourism and the IGC
+- 30. Tourism and the IGC

-- 31 Economic and social cohesion
+- Economic and social cohesion

-- 32 European Environment Policy and the IGC
+- European Environment Policy and the IGC

-- 33 The CAP and the IGC
+- 33. The CAP and the IGC

-- 34 Civil protection and the IGC
+- 34. Civil protection and the IGC

-- 35 Non-discrimination on grounds of sex
+- 35. Non-discrimination on grounds of sex

-- 36 EU enlargement
+- 36. EU enlargement

+- 36a.
+Accession of the CEECs agricultural aspects

-- 37 Employment and the IGC
+- Employment and the IGC

+- 38. The IGC and Economic and Monetary Union

+- 39. Asylum and immigration policy

+- 40. Social exclusion and the IGC

+- 41. Children and the IGC

+- 42. The fight against drugs and the IGC

+- 43. The IGC and the light against racism

+- 44. Youth and the IGC